Payroll Services (5000) Procedures

 At Employer's Request

-Relocation must be at the request of the employing agency (James Madison University) and for the good of the Commonwealth as determined by the Agency Head.
+Relocation must be at the request of the employing agency (James Madison University) and for the good of the Commonwealth as determined by the department's approving authority.

 The University will not reimburse expenses when the relocation is at the request of, or for the convenience of the employee.